holyshared/URLDispatcher/Docs/URLDispatcher.en.md

 * hasResource (string) - Whether the corresponding resource exists is examined.
 * getResource (string) - The resource is acquired.
 * getResources (string, [string]) - Two or more resources are acquired.
+* getResourceContainer - The resource container is returned.

 URLDispatcher.Router